Minneapolis Work Accident Lawyer

 - Rehabilitation and recovery including psychological therapy if suffering emotional stress, occupational therapy and physical therapy

 - A loss of quality of life

 - Any additional costs incurred due to the accident including childcare fees if you have children

 - Funeral and burial costs if the accident has caused a fatality

-If you or someone you love has been injured due to a construction site accident, contact McEwen & Kestner, PLLC at 651-224-3833 or toll free at (612) 324-1541 today to get the legal advice and financial compensation you deserve.
+If you or someone you love has been injured due to a construction site accident, contact McEwen & Kestner, PLLC at 651-224-3833 or at (612) 324-1541 today to get the legal advice and financial compensation you deserve.